eatcodebuild/blockchain-fundamentals/README.md

 Tampering is easily detected with chain validation logic.

 📬 Connect with Me
-💻 GitHub: YourUsername
+💻 GitHub: /eatcodebuild
-💼 LinkedIn: YourLinkedInProfile
+💼 LinkedIn: /ryan-jeffrey-b21327247